 Nope.
 IA2 will have that content printed and shipped to you.

-Does the vaccination clinic need to be held at a health center?
+Does the Vaccination Champion Site need to be held at a health center?

 What type of educational and outreach materials will you provide?